knpuniversity/symfony4/sfcasts/upgrade-sf5/stof-doctrine-extensions.md

 composer update stof/doctrine-extensions-bundle
 ```

 And... once again... *nothing* happens.

+***TIP
+Symfony 5 support was added with release v1.4.0 of `stof/doctrine-extensions-bundle`
+so you can continue using this package and skip installing `antishov/doctrine-extensions-bundle`
+fork as we do below.
+***

 Let's go hunting for answers!
-Google
-for StofDoctrineExtensionsBundle and... find its GitHub page.
-The *first* question
+Google for StofDoctrineExtensionsBundle and... find its
-I have is: what is the latest version?
-It's, oh: 1.3.0 - that's the version
+GitHub page.
+The *first* question I have is: what is the latest version?
+It's, oh:
-*we're* using... and it's 2 years old!
+1.3.0 - that's the version *we're* using... and it's 2 years old!

 This is an example of a bundle that, at least at the time of this recording, does
 *not* yet support Symfony 5.
 So... what do we do?
 Panic!
 Ahhhh.